History of the Americas: Decolonization

 The formation of sovereign states in the New World began with the United States Declaration of Independence of 1776.
 The American Revolutionary War lasted through the period of the Siege of Yorktown—its last major campaign—in the early autumn of 1781, with peace being achieved in 1783.
+In 1804, after the French of Napoleon Bonaparte were defeated during the Haitian Revolution under the black leadership of Jean-Jacques Dessalines declare the colony of Saint-Domingue independence of the Haitian Declaration of Independence as he renamed the country Ayiti meaning (Land of Mountains), Haiti became the world's first black-led republic in the New World, the first Caribbean state as well as the first Latin American country and the second oldest independent nation in the Western Hemisphere after the United States to win independence from Britain in 1783.

 The Spanish colonies won their independence in the first quarter of the 19th century, in the Spanish American wars of independence.
 Simón Bolívar and José de San Martín, among others, led their independence struggle.
 Although Bolivar attempted to keep the Spanish-speaking parts of Latin America politically allied, they rapidly became independent of one another as well, and several further wars were fought, such as the Paraguayan War and the War of the Pacific.
 (See Latin American integration.)
 In the Portuguese colony Dom Pedro I (also Pedro IV of Portugal), son of the Portuguese king Dom João VI, proclaimed the country's independence in 1822 and became Brazil's first Emperor.
 This was peacefully accepted by the crown in Portugal, upon compensation.

 Effects of slavery

 Slavery has had a significant role in the economic development of the New World after the colonization of the Americas by the Europeans.
-The cotton, tobacco, and sugar cane harvested by slaves became important exports for the United States and the Caribbean countries.
+The cotton, tobacco, and sugarcane harvested by slaves became important exports for the United States and the Caribbean countries.